 I always include some photos with parents and siblings during my newborn sessions, at no additional cost.
 Please wear plain clothing to the session yourself, as patterns and contrasting colours can be distracting in the final image.
 Other family members or friends being photographed should also wear plain coloured clothing and it is a good idea to try to coordinate, such as by all wearing pastel shades or earthy tones.
 I'll choose either a light or dark backdrop for family photos, depending on your choice of clothing.

 It might surprise you to know that the newborn photography industry in the UK is completely unregulated.
 Photographers like me, who take safety seriously, have to take it upon ourselves to be trained and educated on how to ensure the beautiful images we create, are done safely.
 I am fully trained in newborn photography and I undergo regular safety and first aid training.
 I am fully insured with Policy Bee.

 I work without an assistant, but at times I may ask you to be hands on, to help with positioning if necessary for safety purposes.
-However, for the most part I would like you to be able to relax and watch the session take place, read a magazine, use the wifi or do whatever you feel most comfortable doing!
+However, for the most part I would like you to be able to relax and watch the session take place, use the wifi or do whatever you feel most comfortable doing!

 Around 3 weeks after your shoot, I will invite you back to my studio for your viewing session, where you will choose which images you’d like to keep forever.
 I have a choice of packages plus wall art - framed prints, canvases, unique ways of displaying your beautiful photos, including bespoke hand made albums and more.
 I’ll take payment at the viewing session and your photos will be with you as soon as possible - digital downloads on the day!
 View pricing info here.

 I hope this answers many of your questions.
 If you would like me to arrange a phone or Zoom consultation to discuss your session, or if you would like to visit the studio in person, please get in touch.